CamStreamer/CamStreamerLib/doc/CameraVapix.md

 # CameraVapix

 Access to Axis camera VAPIX interface.
-For more details see documentation for Axis camera VAPIX library.
+For more details see documentation for [Axis camera VAPIX library](https://www.axis.com/vapix-library/).

 ## Methods

--   **CameraVapix(options)**
+-   **CameraVapix(options)** - Options parameter contains access to the camera and specifies which protocol should be used.
+Values mentioned in example below are default.

     ```javascript
     CameraVapix({